How to Get All Your Fruits and Vegetables for $2.25 a Day

-When the USDA revised their recommendations for a healthy diet this past year (find out more about their 6 foods rules for a healthy diet here), they also did a parallel study analyzing the cost of following their recommendations.
-Specifically, the USDA calculated the average cost per serving for fruits and vegetables (to come up with the average, they looked at fresh, frozen and canned) and found that, on average, they cost 50 cents per one-cup serving.
+When the USDA revised their recommendations for a healthy diet, they also calculated the average cost per serving for fruits and vegetables (they looked at fresh, frozen and canned) and found that, on average, they cost 50 cents per one-cup serving.
 For an adult eating 2,000 calories per day, the USDA recommends eating 4½ cups per day (2½ cups vegetables and 2 cups of fruit), which would cost roughly $2.25/day.

 Small banana (21 cents-equivalent to ½ cup)